Next-to-next-to-leading order spin-orbit effects in the equations of motion of compact binary systems: Effective pole-dipole formalism

 We now restrict the evolution equations themselves to linear order in spins, neglecting any term $\calO(S^{2})$, quadratic or of higher order.
 One can readily check the proportionality relation between $u^{\mu}$ and $p^{\mu}$ in that approximation:

 In particular, the SSC now reads $S^{\mu\nu}u_{\nu}=\calO(S^{3})$.
-Notice that the monopolar part of the stress-energy tensor reduces to the one of an ordinary point-like particle, while in general it could depend on the spin as well.
+Notice that the monopolar part of the stress-energy tensor has the same form as the one of an ordinary point-like particle, but it does depend on the spin implicitly through the metric.
 Equations \eqref{papapetrou} become:

 We see that in the linear approximation, the spin tensor is parallely transported along the motion, which is actually non-geodesic due to the coupling of the spin tensor with the Riemannian curvature.